 Who doesn’t want to be Batman (other than The Joker)?
 If you don’t get to be a caped crusader, earning this badge would be the next best thing.
-It sports a nifty “hologram” effect as you move your cursor over the symbol.
-This is a great take on those old 3D stickers that were sold in vending machines.
+It sports a nice “hologram” effect as you move your cursor over the symbol.
+This is an excellent take on those old 3D stickers that were sold in vending machines.

 Here’s a travel-inspired badge that is great fun and well put together.
-It starts out as relatively blank, then animation fills in the various components.
-It’s a different approach than others in this collection, but is effective in grabbing a user’s attention.
+It starts out relatively blank, and then animation fills in the various components.
+It’s a different approach than others in this collection but is effective in grabbing a user’s attention.

 Gamifying the Web

 As silly as it may sound, earning a badge can evoke a smile and provide a tiny bit of satisfaction.
 There’s definitely an emotional effect that keeps us coming back for more.

 In some cases, it may even be healthy.
 Setting small, achievable goals is a realistic path to success, and badges can play a role in helping us get there.

 In terms of design, badges afford us the freedom to have fun – because that’s part of their purpose.
 We have permission to create something that can brighten someone’s day.
 There are no hard-and-fast rules.